 Divide CTC extended west

-During operating sessions the Tower Director at Divide was doing a lot of walking around since DIVIDE-1, 2, 3, 4, 6 and FARM-1 where all local-only power-switches or “finger flicks”.
+During operating sessions the Train Director at Divide was doing a lot of walking around since DIVIDE-1, 2, 3, 4, 6 and FARM-1 where all local-only power-switches or “finger flicks”.
 I set out to give them track indications and remote control of all switches in their territory.

 This involved separating the layout sections and installing MP-5 switch machines and placing current detector coils on the track power wiring.